sodafoundation/architecture-analysis/specs/bali/Upload_Snapshot.md

 * In CreateVolume method, check snapshot id if provided.
 From snapshot, check metadata to see if the snapshot is uploaded.
 Also we should add a flag in CreateVolume to indicate the source snapshot should be the one uploaded in the cloud.
 This is because we actually have two snapshots, one on the block storage itself, and the other one in a S3 object store.

-Note: This needs some thought.
-If the snapshot on block storage is available, why do we need to use the one in S3 object store?
-I think we only need it if the snapshot on block storage got deleted for some reason.
-Maybe our snapshot retention policy will keep the one in S3 longer than the one on block storage?
-In that case, we need to make sure the database entry for the snapshot is still valid in OpenSDS.

 * We need to attach the volume, download data from S3 and copy to the volume.

 * After it is done, we need to detach the volume.